HeardLibrary/news-knowledge/_posts/2017-06-14-introducing-knowledge-news.md

 ---
 layout: post
-title: "Introducing the Knowledge News Podcast"
+title: "Introducing the News Knowledge Podcast"
-date: 2016-08-01
+date: 2017-07-01
-excerpt: "Introducing the Knowledge News Podcast"
+excerpt: "Introducing the News Knowledge Podcast"
 tags: [podcast, tvnews]
 comments: true
 ---

-Introducing the Knowledge News Podcast
+Introducing the News Knowledge Podcast

+We're very happy to announce the launch of News Knowledge, a podcast focusing on insights related to televised news media, produced here at Vanderbilt University.